 Golf Swing Error – Illustrated Guide

 Standing up at impact is the golf swing error that involves changing the forward spine angle during the swing, specifically at impact.
-First set at address, the forward spine tilt is meant to be kept intact throughout the golf swing.
+First set at address, the forward spine tilt is meant to be kept intact all the way through impact with the ball.
 However, some golfers do change that spine angle as they get closer to impact in what is known as standing up at impact.

 Problems Associated with Standing Up at Impact